 Quality stereo or surround equipment is typically costly, but you can still achieve your goal with a standard audio system.

 In the long run, it might help you choose the right gaming equipment.
-Remember, the standard surround is typically more costly than stereo.
+Remember, the standard surround is typically more costly than regular stereo.

 So, if you don’t choose the most affordable, quality equipment, you might opt for stereo whether they’ll serve your needs or not due to cost concerns.